gahabeen/jsonframe-cheerio/README.md

 ## History

+12/02/2017: 1.1.3
+- Adding inline parameters support for `"attribute"`, `"type"` and `"parse"`
+- Adding simple string arrays from inline selector
+- Adding group property to group data selectors whitout naming the group (childs take the place of the group property `"_g"` or `"_group"` )

 05/02/2017: 1.1.1
 - Adding short & functionnal parameters ( `_s`, `_t`, `_a`) instead of `"selector"`, `"type"`, `"attr"`.
 Idea behind being to easily differentiate **retrieved data name** to **functionnal data**.
 - Adding an automatic handler for `img` selected element (automatically retrieve the img src link)